hyperstack-org/hyperstack/docs/installation/man-installation.md

 This command accomplishes four tasks which you can also manually perform if you prefer:

 1. Insure that the `hyperstack-loader` is required in your `application.js` file;
+2. Insure that the webpacker manifest file is loading JS files;
 2. Insure that you have a `HyperComponent` base class defined;
 3. Add a skeleton `TestApp` component and
 4. Add a route to the `TestApp` component in your rails routes file.